AlvaroMolano/haproxy-autoscale/README.md

 optional arguments:
-  -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
+  -h, --help            show this help message and exit --region REGION       The AWS region from which to fetch ASG instances.
+                        Defaults to fetching region from instance metadata.
+  -t TEMPLATE, --template TEMPLATE
                         Path to haproxy template file -- replaces ${vars}.
   -o OUTPUT, --output OUTPUT